Skip to main content

 What are the latest verified Circuit Breaker limits for Massachusetts seniors?

-As of March 2026, the latest verified statewide numbers are for tax year 2025.
+As of May 6, 2026, the latest verified statewide numbers are for tax year 2025.
 The maximum credit is $2,820, with income limits of $75,000 for single filers, $94,000 for heads of household, and $112,000 for married couples filing jointly.
 Homeowners also have a $1,298,000 assessed value cap.
-If you are filing in 2026, these are the numbers most seniors should use unless DOR posts a newer update.
+If DOR posts a newer update, use the newest DOR numbers.

 Do I apply through the state, my town, or both?